judsonlmoore/judsonlmoore.com/_pages/travel-guides/usa-travel-guide.md

 description: 	Plan your visit to the United States of America and find out where to go and what to do in the USA.
 Read about itineraries, activities, places to stay and travel essentials.
 permalink: 		"/usa/"
 layout: 		fullwidth-hero
-category: 		['united states of america']
+category: 		united states of america
 image: 			/assets/images/2014/09/cat-nola.jpg
 ---